Using current.securityContext Policies.yaml entities section triggers Parser Error

 : Parse error: syntax error, unexpected $end in [...]FLOW3/Data/Temporary/Development/Cache/Code/FLOW3_Object_Classes/TYPO3_FLOW3_Security_Aspect_PersistenceQueryRewritingAspect_Original.php(374) : eval()'d code

-Updated by Christopher Hlubek about 9 years ago
+Updated by Christopher Hlubek over 9 years ago

 Moving over the test discussion here: